 Since there is no official study done by the government so, we can only point a few possible reasons which can be proved/disapproved later on with further research.

 A sinking foundation.
-According to UrDesignMag, this is the most common foundation defect found in most of the buildings.
+According to UrDesignMag, this is the most common foundation defect found in most of buildings.
 A sinking foundation is often caused by soil changes under the architecture.

-The foundation of Ratneshwar Mahadev or Matra-Rin temple sits on silt which cannot behold the weight of the temple.
+The foundation of Ratneshwar Mahadev or Matra-Rin temple sits on a silt which cannot behold the weight of the temple.
 Especially the weight of its main sanctum towards which it is leaning.

-The Ganges is known for its roaring form in monsoon.
-The river as it moves continuously keeps shaping the banks and surrounding.
+The Ganges is known for its roaring form in the monsoon.
+The river as it moves continuously keeps shaping the banks and surroundings.
 The kinetic energy of the river puts a significant amount of pressure on anything which abrupts its course.
 This adds up immense pressure on a structure that stays submerged for most of the months in the year.

 The waves generated by diesel boats passing frequently breaks where they find a solid object.
 Prolonged exposure to such waves can cause soil erosion and further escalate the process of sinking.

 A similar issue is faced by many Ghats where huge cavities develop underneath the stairs and the area later caves-in.